 After COVID forced film production companies to halt all their upcoming projects for most of 2020, finally things are getting back on track.
-And with the New Year comes a lot of fun announcements, including that everyone’s favorite woman in rap – and the person behind the viral song, “WAP,” that got us all through lockdown – Cardi B, is headed to the big screen in her first major role.
+And with the new year comes a lot of fun announcements, including that everyone’s favourite woman in rap – and the person behind the viral song, WAP, which got us all through lockdown – Cardi B, is headed to the big screen in her first major role.

 How much Cardi is too much Cardi?
 The limit does not exist.